oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/4-python-sdk/4-python-sdk.md

     #### Python Code

-    The following sample code involves essentially three steps:
-        * call CreateProcessorJob to process your sample invoice
-        * call GetProcessorJob to get the status of the job (until final status)
-        * call GetObject to get the response from Object Storage
+    The following sample code involves essentially three steps.
+First, it calls CreateProcessorJob to process your sample invoice.
+Second, it calls GetProcessorJob to get the status of the job.
+Third, it calls GetObject to get the response from Object Storage.
         ```python
         <copy>
         ### Import Packages